 Whether you are looking to day trade in the stock market or purchase funds for your retirement, knowing the stock market hours of operation and the days the markets are closed is important.

-This post will primarily focus on the markets in the United States, but will be important for any successful investor or day trader to know.
+This post will primarily focus on the major stock exchanges in the United States, but will be important for any successful investor or day trader to know.

-Lastly, getting access to any of the markets and exchanges will require you to open a brokerage account with a financial institution.
+Lastly, getting access to any of the markets and extended hours trading will require you to open a brokerage account with a financial institution.

 There are a lot of options to choose from, but this type of account can be for day trading or opening a retirement account.

 Two of the biggest trading markets in the world and in the United States are NASDAQ and New York Stock Exchange (NYSE).

 The New York Stock Exchange (NYSE) is based in New York City and has normal trading hours from 9:30 a.m. to 4 p.m.
 EST, Monday through Friday.

 The only reason that would change is if there was a holiday or an early close for a holiday.
 (More on that below!)

 And the NASDAQ is also an American stock exchange which is the electronic marketplace for trading.
 Just like the NYSE, the trading hours begin at 9:30 a.m. and end at 4 p.m EST.